By Patrick Kagenda

 More than half of the worlds mountain gorilla population resides in Uganda; 340 in the Bwindi Impenetrable forest in Southwestern Uganda and the rest in the Virunga mountain range, which spans the borders of Uganda, Rwanda and the Democratic Republic of Congo.

 Because they are only found in theÂ great lakes region of East Africa, gorillas have become a part of Ugandas national heritage and have attracted a lot of attention.
 Last year, the gorilla tourism industry in Uganda generated $600 million (Shs 1.23billion).
-In Uganda, gorilla tracking has created up to 150,000 jobs for Ugandans in various sectors.
+In Uganda, gorilla tourism has created up to 150,000 jobs for Ugandans in various sectors.

 In spite of being a high-value tourist attraction, gorillas are facing stiff competition from human populations for resources.
 In a bid to create awareness of their plight, the United Nations declared 2009 the Year of the Gorilla.